-Appeals: Anyone issued with a Community Protection Notice has the opportunity to appeal it.
-Appeals are heard in a magistrates' court and the Notice should provide details of the process, how an individual can appeal and the timeframe to appeal (within 21 days of the person being issued with the notice).
+Anyone issued with a Community Protection Notice has the opportunity to appeal it.
+Appeals are heard in a magistrates' court and the Notice should provide details of the process, how an individual can appeal and the timeframe to appeal (within 21 days of the person being issued Anti-social behaviour powers - Statutory guidance for frontline professionals with the notice).
 As the legislation makes clear, an appeal can be made on the following grounds: